 PQB NOTES: The Plant Quarantine Branch (PQB) submittal for requests for import or possession permits, as revised, distinguishes information provided by the applicant from procedural information and advisory comment and evaluation presented by PQB.
-With the exception of PQB notes, hereafter "PQB NOTES," the text shown below in Section II from page 2 through page 5 of the submittal was taken directly from Dr. Tian's application and subsequent written communications provided by the applicant, Dr. Tian.
-For instance, the statements on page 5 regarding effects on the environment are the applicant's statements in response to standard PQB questions and are not PQB's statements.
+With the exception of PQB notes, hereafter "PQB NOTES," the text shown below in Section II from page 6 through page 7 of the submittal was taken directly from Anatis Bioprotection's application and subsequent written communications provided by the applicant, Dr. Martin Nadeau.
+For instance, the statements on page 6 regarding effects on the environment are the applicant's statements in response to standard PQB questions and are not PQB's statements.
 This approach for PQB submittals aims for greater applicant participation in presenting import requests in order to move these requests to the Board of Agriculture (Board) more quickly, while distinguishing applicant provided information from PQB information.
-The portion of the submittal prepared by PQB, including Environmental Assessment, Advisory Subcommittee Review, Advisory Committee Review and Proposed Permit Conditions are identified as Sections III, IV, V, and VI of the submittal, which starts at pages 6, 7, 11, and 12 respectively.
+The portion of the submittal prepared by PQB, including the Summary of Proposed Rule Amendments and Advisory Subcommittee Review is identified as Sections III and IV of the submittal, which start at the beginning of page 12 and end of page 12.